criptorockstar/autopublish/README.md

-## AutoPublish - Facebook
+## AutoPublish

 Automate timed posts, you can schedule post to be published at specific time periods